AndreinaRiera/fix-exact-versions/README.md

 A simple yet powerful Node.js tool to lock the exact versions of dependencies in your `package.json` based on the versions found in your `package-lock.json`.
 This ensures that your project always uses the exact same versions of packages, preventing future compatibility issues.

+> [!IMPORTANT]
+> This is a global tool, remember to install it globally with `npm install -g fix-exact-versions`.

 ---

 ## Table of Contents